EDB Public Folder to Office 365 Migration Guide

 Step 3: Browse EDB files

-- Choose the offline EDB file from your computer drive.
+- Browse the offline EDB file from your local drive, then click ‘Next’ to proceed with the process.

 - Click ‘Next’ to continue